-Students will experience integrated classroom and experiential learning, providing insights into the fundamental principles of South African culture, medicine, and public health systems.
-Students will study current challenges in South African medicine and public health; considering the impact of diverse issues such as climate change and environmental determinants of human health; and analyze the social and economic determinants that are contributing to the expanding impact of infectious and non-infectious diseases.
-Students will learn firsthand about South Africa’s health care system, from primary care in rural communities to large urban referral hospitals.
-Subject matter will include infectious diseases, epidemiology, virology, zoonosis, sexual health and reproductive issues, environmental health (vector ecology, water quality, waste management, entomology), global health issues (emerging tropical diseases), and traditional and alternative medicine.
+Students will study current challenges in South African medicine and public health, considering the impact of diverse issues such as climate change and environmental determinants of human health, and will analyze the social and economic determinants that are contributing to the expanding impact of infectious and non-infectious diseases.

 WHERE WILL YOU GO?

-Sterkfontein Caves and the Cradle of Humankind, Johannesburg, Wits Rural Facility, near Acornhoek, Malaria Control Station, Blyde River Canyon, Skukuza, Kruger National Park, and Swaziland!
+Sterkfontein Caves and the Cradle of Humankind, Johannesburg, Wits Rural Facility, near Acornhoek, Malaria Control Station, Blyde River Canyon, Skukuza, Kruger National Park, Robben Island, Cape Town, and eSwatini!

 WHEN WILL YOU GO?